nsano-rururu/elastalert-kibana-plugin/README.md

 ```

 ## Contribution
-Please report any issues or suggestions you have on the [issues page](https://github.com/nsano-rururu/elastalert-kibana-plugin/issues).
+Please report any issues or suggestions you have on the [discussions page](https://github.com/nsano-rururu/elastalert-kibana-plugin/discussions).
 If you want to create a pull request please check our [contribution guide](CONTRIBUTING.md).